Prastiwar/Go-flow/.github/CONTRIBUTING.md

 ## Coding convention

 Make sure your code follows the code style of this project.
 Always format your code accordingly to shared .editorconfig in repository.

+## Pull request

+In order to review pull request it must match coding convention, be properly described and recommended to be disscussed earlier.
+Most of things should be automatically check with CI jobs like build, linter or test coverage so make sure to pass the checks before submitting your pull request from draft state to ready for review.